 By strict definition a teleclass is a live seminar to which people listen and participate over the telephone, or access through on-line recording.

-What equipment is required to join a teleclass?
+What equipment is required to join a live teleclass?

-The minimum technical requirement to participate in Teleclass Education is access to a telephone and access to e-mail, or a computer with internet access and speakers.
+The minimum technical requirement to participate live in Teleclass Education is access to a telephone and access to e-mail, or a computer with internet access.
 Teleclasses take place over the telephone so you can join wherever there is a phone.
-The presenter's slides and handout notes, and the number of the Bridge Line and PIN code are e-mailed to all registrants at least 48 hours in advance of the teleclass so access to e-mail is necessary.
+The presenter's slides and handout notes, and the number of the Bridge Line and PIN code are e-mailed to all registrants at least 48 hours in advance of the teleclass, so access to e-mail is necessary.
 A data projector could be employed to project the speaker's slides.
-Teleclass recordings are posted to the web site, usually within a few hours of the live version, for unlimited access.

 What is a Bridge Line and how does it work?

 Teleclasses depend on telephone technology called Bridge Lines.
 A Bridge Line is a special telephone line that allows audio conferencing.
 The Bridge Line phone number and PIN code number are sent out to all registrants two days before the teleclass date.
 At the scheduled time all registered sites dial the number, punch in the PIN code number when requested, and are automatically in the conference.
-Access point to our Bridge Line are available in New York, London, Geneva, Sydney, and Auckland.
+Access point to our Bridge Line are available in New York, London, Geneva, Sydney, Buenos Aires, and Sao Paulo.

 What can go wrong with the Bridge Line?

 Problems with our Bridge Lines are rare.
 Occasionally a high tech teleconference phone won't connect to the Bridge Line number directly.
 Once or twice participants have had to request operator assistance in making the call because their internal phone system wouldn't do it directly.
-If participants call in more than 10 minutes before the scheduled teleclass start time an automated voice will tell them to call back later.
 If too many people dial in at the same time some of them might hear an annoying beeping sound at which time they will have to hang up and try again.
 Since telecommunication technology can be fragile, it's possible that someone might get "bumped off" the call for some unknown reason and have to phone back in.

-What's the difference between a participant, a registrant, and a site?
+What is the Difference between a participant, a registrant, and a site?

 A participant is anyone who is listening to the teleclass.
 A registrant is the specific person whose name is on the teleclass registration form as a contact.
 A site is the facility from which the telephone call is made into the Bridge Line.